-We have extended significant amounts of credit to a limited number of borrowers, and as of December 31, 2020, the aggregate amount of loans to our 10 and 25 largest borrowers (including related entities) amounted to \$401.9 million, or 6.3% of total loans held for investment, excluding PPP loans, and \$889.1 million, or 13.8% of total loans held for investment, excluding PPP loans, respectively.
+We have extended significant amounts of credit to a limited number of borrowers, and as of December 31, 2021, the aggregate amount of loans to our 10 and 25 largest borrowers (including related entities) amounted to \$401.9 million, or 5.5% of total LHI, excluding PPP loans, and \$889.1 million, or 12.1% of total LHI, excluding PPP loans, respectively.
 As of such date, none of these loans were nonperforming loans.
 Concentration of a significant amount of credit extended to a limited number of borrowers increases the risk in our loan portfolio.
 If one or more of these borrowers is unable to make payments of interest and principal in respect of such loans, the potential loss to us is more likely to have an adverse effect on our business, financial condition and results of operations.